binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### The revenge!!

-As in 2016, I create a whole application with moderation, a display on the screen...
-I don't want to waste everything to the trash.
-So I reuse the code, do some evolutions and wanted to complexify it a little bit the project.
-Indeed, I introduce some machine learning in order to try to recognize what the attendees draw.
+As in 2016, I created a whole application with moderation, a display on the screen...
+I didn't want to put everything I did into the trash.
+So I reused the code, did some evolutions and wanted to complexify the project.
+Indeed, I introduced some machine learning in order to try to recognize what the attendees drew.
 Here is the workflow of the application

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/DevFestDraw_Validation.png" width="800px">
 </div>

-1. A user submits a draw
+1. A user submits a drawing
-2. The draw is upload to firebase, catch in a cloud function
+2. The drawing is uploaded to firebase, caught by a cloud function
 3. The cloud function asks a machine learning model to analyze the image and try to classify it.
-4. The moderator see the draw to validate (I wanted to be sure that the content will not break the code of conduct 😅)
+4. The moderator sees the drawing to validate (I wanted to be sure that the content will not break the code of conduct 😅)
-5. The draw is moved somewhere in the tree of real-time database
+5. The drawing is moved somewhere in the tree of real-time database
-6. All validate draw are shown on the main screen with their classifications.
+6. All valid drawing are shown on the main screen with their classifications.

 ### Recap of architecture